jaymoulin/docker-jdownloader/README.md

 docker exec jdownloader configure email@email.com password
 ```

-You can also configure the device name that will appear on MyJdownloader using the environment variable `MYJD_DEVICE_NAME`.
+You can also configure the device name that will appear on MyJdownloader using the environment variable `MYJD_DEVICE_NAME`, or default download path by changing `XDG_DOWNLOAD_DIR`.

 Everything else can be configurable on your MyJDownloader account : https://my.jdownloader.org/index.html#dashboard.